betaoverflow/donna/README.md

 Firstly, we were able to learn so much in just one day including an entire tech stack i.e. app development using Flutter.
 Along with that we made a lot of features that we didn't even think would be possible to do and we had so much fun creating them.
 But most importantly, we understand the struggle specially-abled people face in their day-to-day activities and we feel this app might be able to make their life a bit simpler.
 And this is our biggest achievement.
 It feels great creating something which can actually help someone and make an impact on someone's life.

 ## What we learned 🤓
+Being a group of javascript developers, we tried our hands on Flutter this time.
+We learnt how to create an onboarding screen, proper navigation, optimize controllers and make API calls.
+Although we were not able to successfully use Go in the backend we did get to learn about how to create modules and contexts in Go.
+Finally, we learnt how to connect Flutter with Firebase and use it for authentication and real-time data manipulation.

 ## Built With 💕
 - [ ] Flutter